AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 SPARK 2005 has update expressions for updating records and arrays.
 They can only be used in SPARK 2005 proof contexts.

-The equivalent in |SPARK| is a delta aggregate.
+The equivalent in SPARK 2014 is a delta aggregate.
 This can be used in any Ada expression.

 Specification in SPARK 2005: